 The first time you try anything new can be a bit daunting!
-But for some reason, people perceive pilates classes to come with an extra air of “avoid this if you don’t know what you’re doing.”
+But for some reason, people think that pilates classes come with an extra air of “avoid this if you don’t know what you’re doing.”
 Maybe it’s all the straps and springs on the reformer, maybe it’s the exercise names that you’ve never heard before, (What’s this “pilates hundreds” thing?) or maybe it’s the graceful and super flexible instructors who look like professional dancers (and often also are!)

 If you’ve wanted to try pilates but something has been holding you back, now’s your time to try it out.
 Pilates offers a multitude of benefits to your body, and is suitable for everyone regardless of age or fitness ability.
 You’ll tone up, improve your posture, focus on bodily alignment, and definitely get a massive core workout!